 A recent open-label “NACSTOP trial” (A Wong et al. Hepatology 2019; 69: 774-84) examined a 12-hour regimen of acetylcysteine in patients at lower risk for severe hepatotoxicity from acetaminophen overdose.

 Background/Methods: Intravenous acetylcysteine is generally delivered as 300 mg/kg over 20 hours in “nearly every patient deemed at any risk for hepatotoxicity following acetaminophen overdose.”
-Administration within 8 hors of an acute single acetaminophen overdose prevents hepatotoxicity in nearly all patients.
+Administration within 8 hours of an acute single acetaminophen overdose prevents hepatotoxicity in nearly all patients.

 In this study, patients with normal serum alanine transaminase (ALT) and normal creatinine at presentation and at 12 hours along with acetaminophen level of <20 mg/L at 12 hours were assigned to either a 12 hour (250 mg/kg) or 20 hour (300 mg/kg) acetylcysteine (IV) infusion.